 Once a Camp Lejeune lawsuit is filed, plaintiffs will need to go through some type of civil discovery process.
 This is the process in civil lawsuits where each side gets to learn facts and obtain documents or evidence from the opposing party.
 Discovery usually involves depositions of the plaintiff and key witnesses and document requests.

 The discovery process in Camp Lejeune cases will be different than in normal civil cases.
 The Camp Lejeune cases will have to be consolidated in some way because there will be too many for individual discovery to happen in each case.
 The discovery process will likely be similar to what we see in class action MDLs in mass torts.
-Each plaintiffs will likely have to provide some type of standard discovery question form and provide certain documents (e.g., service records, proof of residence, medical records).
+Each plaintiff will likely have to provide some type of standard discovery question form and provide certain documents (e.g., service records, proof of residence, medical records).

 Wait for Government to Make a Settlement Offer